marklicata/amplifier-modules/CONTRIBUTING.md

-# Contributing to amplifier-modules
+# Contributing to amplifier-module-registry

-Thank you for your interest in contributing to the amplifier-modules registry!
+Thank you for your interest in contributing to the amplifier-module-registry registry!
 This document outlines the process for submitting modules and contributing to the registry infrastructure.

 ## 📦 Submitting a Module